moka-rs/moka/MIGRATION-GUIDE.md

 ### Highlights v0.12

-**`sync` caches are no longer enabled by default**: Please use a crate feature `sync` to enable it.
+- **`sync` caches are no longer enabled by default**: Please use a crate feature `sync` to enable it.

-**No more background threads**: All cache types `future::Cache`, `sync::Cache`, and `sync::SegmentedCache` no longer spawn background threads.
+- **No more background threads**: All cache types `future::Cache`, `sync::Cache`, and `sync::SegmentedCache` no longer spawn background threads.
   - The `scheduled-thread-pool` crate was removed from the dependency.
+  - Because of this change, many private methods and some public methods under the `future` module were converted to `async` methods.
+You may need to add `.await` to your code for those methods.

   - Because of this change, many external and internal methods of `future::Cache` were converted to `async` methods.
 You may need to add `.await` to your code for those methods.

-**Immediate notification delivery**: The `notification::DeliveryMode` enum for the eviction listener was removed.
-Now all cache types work as if the `Immediate` delivery mode is specified.
+- **Immediate notification delivery**: The `notification::DeliveryMode` enum for the eviction listener was removed.
+Now all cache types behave as if the `Immediate` delivery mode is specified.

-- It had two variants `Immediate` and `Queued`.
+  - `DeliveryMode` enum had two variants `Immediate` and `Queued`.
       - The former should be easier to use than other as it guarantees to preserve the order of events on a given cache key.
-    - The latter would provide higher performance under heavy cache writes.
+      - The latter did not use internal locks and would provide higher performance under heavy cache writes.
   - Now all cache types work as if the `Immediate` mode is specified.
       - **`future::Cache`**: In earlier versions of `future::Cache`, the queued mode was used.
-Now it works as if the immediate mode is specified.
+Now it behaves as if the immediate mode is specified.
       - **`sync` caches**: From earlier versions of `sync::Cache` and `sync::SegmentedCache`, the immediate mode is the default mode.
 So this change should only affects those of you who are explicitly using the queued mode.
   - The queued mode was implemented by using a background thread.
-The queue mode was removed because there is no thread pool available anymore.
+The queued mode was removed because there is no thread pool available anymore.
-- If you need the queue mode back, please file a GitHub issue.
+  - If you need the queued mode back, please file a GitHub issue.
 We could provide a way to use a user supplied thread pool.

 The following sections will describe about the changes you might need to make to your code.